-The vertical dashed red line in Fig. 6 denotes the time when the variance increasing factor of 2 for the update of the ensemble anomalies, described in Section 3.2, was introduced.
+The vertical dashed red line in Fig. 6 denotes the time when the variance increasing factor of 2 for the update of the ensemble anomalies, described in Sect.
+3.2, was introduced.
 It is expected to result in the increase of the ensemble spread and therefore the sensitivity of the DA system to observations.
-The impact on the ensemble spread is evident in Figs. 5 and 6, but any change in the sensitivity of the analysis system to
+The impact on the ensemble spread is evident in Figs. 5 and 6, but any change in the sensitivity of the analysis system to individual observations is less clear.

-15 Is evident in Figs. 5 and 6, but any change in the sensitivity of the analysis system to individual observations is less clear.
 We suspect a parallel run without the variance increasing factor is needed to quantify this sensitivity.